cmu-delphi/delphi-epidata/docs/api/covid_hosp.md

 ---
-title: COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries
+title: COVID-19 Reported Patient Impact and Hospital Capacity by State
 parent: Epidata API (Other Diseases)
 ---

 # COVID-19 Hospitalization by State

-This data source is a mirror of the "COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries" dataset provided by the US Department of Health & Human Services via healthdata.gov.
+This data source is a mirror of the "COVID-19 Reported Patient Impact and Hospital Capacity by State" and "COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries" datasets provided by the US Department of Health & Human Services via healthdata.gov.

 See the
 [official description at healthdata.gov](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-state-timeseries)